Panzer III: Development

 Daimler-Benz, Krupp, MAN, and Rheinmetall all produced prototypes.
 Testing of these took place in 1936 and 1937, leading to the Daimler-Benz design being chosen for production.
 The first model of the Panzer III, the Ausführung A. (Ausf.
 A), came off the assembly line in May 1937; ten, two of which were unarmed, were produced in that year.
 Mass production of the Ausf.
 F version began in 1939.
 Between 1937 and 1940, attempts were made to standardize parts between Krupp's Panzer IV and Daimler-Benz's Panzer III.

 Much of the early development work on the Panzer III was a quest for a suitable suspension.
 Several varieties of leaf-spring suspensions were tried on Ausf.
 A through Ausf.
 D, usually using eight relatively small-diameter road wheels before the torsion-bar suspension of the Ausf.
 E was standardized, using the six road wheel design that became standard.
 The Panzer III, along with the Soviet KV heavy tank, was one of the early tanks to use this suspension design first seen on the Stridsvagn L-60 a few years earlier.

 A distinct feature of the Panzer III, influenced by the British Vickers Medium Mark I tank (1924), was the three-man turret.
 This meant that the commander was not distracted with another role in the tank (e.g. as gunner or loader) and could fully concentrate on maintaining awareness of the situation and directing the tank.
 Most tanks of the time did not have this capability, providing the Panzer III with a combat advantage versus such tanks.
 For example, the French Somua S-35's turret was manned only by the commander, and the Soviet T-34 originally had a two-man turret crew.
 Unlike the Panzer IV, the Panzer III had no turret basket, merely a foot rest platform for the gunner.

 The Panzer III was intended as the primary battle tank of the German forces.
 However, when it initially met the KV-1 heavy tanks and T-34 medium tanks it proved to be inferior in both armour and gun power.
-To meet the growing need to counter these tanks, the Panzer III was up-gunned with a longer, more powerful 50 mm gun and received more armour but still was at disadvantage compared with the Soviet tank designs.
-As a result, production of self-propelled anti-tank guns, as well as the up-gunning of the Panzer IV was initiated.
+To meet the growing need to counter these tanks, the Panzer III was up-gunned to the 5 cm KwK 39, a longer, more powerful 50 mm gun, and received more armour but still was at disadvantage compared with the Soviet tank designs.
+As a result, production of self-propelled anti-tank guns (Panzerjäger), as well as the up-gunning of the Panzer IV was initiated.

 In 1942, the final version of the Panzer III, the Ausf.
 N, was created with a 75 mm KwK 37 L/24 cannon, the same short-barreled low-velocity gun used for the initial models of the Panzer IV and designed for anti-infantry and close-support work.
 For defensive purposes, the Ausf.
 N was equipped with rounds of HEAT ammunition that could penetrate 70 to 100 mm of armour depending on the round's variant, but these were strictly used for self-defence.